 DARPA's Defense Sciences Office (DSO) portrays itself as "DARPA's DARPA".
 Whereas much of DARPA's research is applied and military-transition oriented, the DSO office entertains much more basic research.
 Their broad-categories of interest are "complexity engineering, science of design, noosphere, fundamental limits, and new foundations."
 This new office-wide BAA also has instructions for formatting and submitting abstracts and proposals.

-The long-term BAA for the Naval Research lab has been updated, and includes many topic areas of relevance to the Watson School.
+The long-term BAA for the Naval Research lab has been updated, and includes many topic areas of relevance to Watson College.
 The included, among others, high assurance computing, networking, optical sciences, power source materials and sciences, microsensors, molecular biology, flexible substrates, materials performance, high temperature plasmas, photovoltaics, imaging systems, and corrosion processes, mitigation, and control.
 See the new BAA here.

 As with all DARPA offices, the Biological Technologies Office (BTO) publishes an "open" BAA that proposers can reference when submitting a proposal.
 Here are DARPA/BTO's interests: